FatmaMahmoudBadr/Fake_News_Detection/README.md

 ## Project Overview
 The Fake News Detection project follows these key steps:

-### Data Collection:

-Utilizes a labeled dataset with articles marked as either "fake" or "real."

-Data Preprocessing:
+### Data Preprocessing:
 Removes noise, such as special characters and stopwords.
 Performs text tokenization and lemmatization to normalize the text.

-Feature Extraction:
+### Feature Extraction:
 Transforms text into numerical features using techniques like TF-IDF or Count Vectorization.

-Model Training and Evaluation:
+### Model Training and Evaluation:
 Implements machine learning models such as Logistic Regression, Naive Bayes, and Random Forest.
 Evaluates models using accuracy, precision, recall, and F1-score metrics.

-Prediction:
+### Prediction:
 Applies the trained model to classify unseen news articles.

+## Key Features
+Data Preprocessing: Text cleaning and normalization.

+Feature Engineering: TF-IDF and other vectorization techniques.

+Model Implementation: Multiple classification algorithms.

+Evaluation: Comprehensive analysis of model performance.

+## Results
+The project evaluates various models and identifies the best-performing algorithm for detecting fake news.
+The results include performance metrics and visualizations for better insights.